changkun/modern-cpp-tutorial/book/en-us/09-others.md

 }
 ```

-where `std::max_align_t` requires exactly the same alignment for each scalar type, so it has almost no difference in maximum scalars.
+where `std::max_align_t` requires the same alignment for each scalar type, so it has almost no difference in maximum scalars.
 In turn, the result on most platforms is `long double`, so the alignment requirement for `AlignasStorage` we get here is 8 or 16.

 ## Conclusion

 Several of the features introduced in this section are those that
 use more frequent features from modern C++ features that
 have not yet been introduced. `noexcept` is the most important feature.
 One of its features is to prevent the spread of anomalies,
 effective Let the compiler optimize our code to the maximum extent possible.

 [Table of Content](./toc.md) | [Previous Chapter](./08-filesystem.md) | [Next Chapter: Outlook: Introduction of C++20](./10-cpp20.md)